Tulane Student Direct Loan Process

 - Entrance counseling is not required for Parent PLUS Loans.

-- You may complete Direct Stafford and Graduate PLUS counseling simultaneously.
+- You may complete Direct Student Loan and Direct Graduate PLUS Loan counseling simultaneously.

 - You may complete and check your completed entrance counseling sessions on www.studentloans.gov.